bkochanowski/ToDoMobileApp/README.md

 # ToDoMobileApp

-# 1. How-To-Run instructions for Windows 10
+# 1. How-To-Run instructions for Windows 10 - created and tested on Python 3.8.0 distribution
 (Caution: dependencies for Linux distributions are slightly different but it is possible to run the code from Linux - readme will be updated shortly):

     1) create local project repository
-    2) set virtual enviroment
+    2) set virtual enviroment through Windows 10 GUI:
+        1. create or modify environment variables on Windows 10:
+        2. On the Windows taskbar, right-click the Windows icon and select System.
+        3. In the Settings window, under Related Settings, click Advanced system settings
+        4. On the Advanced tab, click Environment Variables
+        5. Click New to create a new environment variable.
+Click Edit to modify an existing environment variable.
+        6. After creating or modifying the environment variable, click Apply and then OK to have the change take effect.
     3) install dependencies from requirements.txt
     4) install additional packages from kivy.garden with terminal commands below: garden install --app circularlayout garden install --app circulardatetimepicker garden install --app navigationdrawer